-- a.
-Coordinate and schedule quarterly walkthroughs with Partnership representatives and the Partnership team members (copy the Partnership chair on the correspondence). - b.
+- b.
 Debrief after the quarterly walkthrough with the team members to see what hazards were identified and meet with management to review all findings prior to leaving the jobsite. - c.
 Provide Partnership with a list of the hazards/issues that were identified and/or addressed during the walkthrough so that they can develop a corrective action plan. - d.
 Serve as the liaison between Partnership representatives and the team member representatives from the other Bureaus (i.e., Consultation and ETTA) to schedule training activities and industrial hygiene (IH) sampling and/or other requested services. - e.
 Delegate that responsibility of drafting the quarterly reports to the team members (rotate the responsibility to ensure everyone contributes to the Partnership). - f.
-Ensure the quarterly report is posted to the F: Drive within 1 week of the quarterly walkthrough. - g.
+Ensure the quarterly report is posted to the F: Drive within one week of the quarterly walkthrough. - g.
 Post monthly jobsite audits that are conducted by the Partnership on the F: Drive in the Partnership's Monthly Inspection Reports Folder. - o F: Drive/Bureaus/Alliances Partnerships MOU/Partnerships/20XX Partnerships/ "Partnership" Enterprise folder/Partnership Monthly Inspection Reports folder - h.
 Review the monthly reports and follow-up on any action items. - i.
-Post the quarterly walkthroughs that are conducted by NCDOL on the F: Drive in the Partnership Quarterly NCDOL Walkthrough Reports folder.

-- F: Drive/Bureaus/Alliances Partnerships MOU/Partnerships/20XX Partnerships/"Partnership" Enterprise folder/Partnership Quarterly NC DOL Walkthrough Reports - j.
+Post the quarterly walkthroughs that are conducted by NCDOL on the F: Drive in the Partnership Quarterly NCDOL Walkthrough Reports folder. - o F: Drive/Bureaus/Alliances Partnerships MOU/Partnerships/20XX Partnerships/ "Partnership" Enterprise folder/Partnership Quarterly NCDOL Walkthrough Reports. - j.
 Follow up on any hazards that were identified during the quarterly NCDOL walkthrough to ensure the employer has abated them correctly. - k.
 Keep Partnership Chair abreast of ongoing progress and activities at the site (i.e., of accidents/fatalities, complaint inspections, scheduled training, scheduled IH monitoring). - l.
 Make recommendations to Partnership Chair for terminations or an extension of Partnership agreement as applicable. - m.
 Attend or have a representative from the team attend the Construction SEP team meetings to give an update on the Partnership. - n.
 If special tasks (i.e., crane set-up, blasting) are ongoing on the jobsite that the Partnership TL or team members feel may be beneficial for OSH Compliance staff to observe, notify the Partnership Chair to coordinate site observation of staff. - o.
-Notify Partnership Chair if a team member does not show up for the quarterly walkthrough or is unwilling to perform assigned duties. - As the jobsite gets near completion or an extension is being requested, notify the Partnership Chair so that they can provide guidance for scheduling the closing ceremony or procedures for requesting an extension.
+Notify Partnership Chair if the primary (or alternate when primary is not available) team member from CSB or ETTA does not show up for the quarterly walkthrough or is unwilling to perform assigned duties. - o When the jobsite gets near completion or an extension is being requested, notify the Partnership Chair so that they can provide guidance for scheduling the closing ceremony or procedures for requesting an extension.